 While April 1st is most commonly known as April Fools Day, this used to be New Year’s Day way back in the day.
 When the calendar was changed to celebrate the new year on January 1st, people who wished others a Happy New Year on April 1 were called April Fools.

-So today, rather than focusing on an educational issue or the news, since there is already enough news and a the time that we’re living in seems like an alternate reality, let’s look at that new year idea on April 1.
-It’s not such a bad idea.
+So today, rather than focusing on an educational issue or the news, since there is already enough bad news and the time that we’re living in, at times, seems like an alternate reality, let’s look at that new year idea on April 1.
+Turns out it’s not such a bad idea.

 If we’re going to change education, let’s really change it.
-Kids could even go out and play at recess.
+Kids could even go outside and play at recess in the summer.